frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.provider
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

-> This table is a master directory of healthcare providers, storing their identifying information, contact details, and professional classifications like specialty.
-It serves as a central reference list for uniquely identifying each practitioner or facility, as confirmed by the unique National Provider Identifier (NPI) field.
-This provider information is used to link a specific provider to a patient encounter (such as an appointment) and to associate them with the larger healthcare organizations they work for.
+> This table is a master directory of healthcare providers, storing their essential identification, contact, and professional details like medical specialty and National Provider Identifier (NPI).
+It serves as a core reference table, linking individual providers to specific patient encounters and associating them with the larger healthcare organizations they may belong to.
+The structure supports key business functions such as searching for providers by specialty and managing the network of clinicians and facilities involved in patient care.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |